asabuncuoglu13/equitable-ai-cookbook/docs/index.md

 ## Related Materials

-This cookbook assumes, you already have some understanding on AI and maybe developed an AI-infused product, but limited experience in assessing, managing and monitoring safety, equity and fairness of these products.
+This cookbook assumes, you already have some understanding on AI and maybe developed an AI-enabled product, but limited experience in assessing, managing and monitoring safety, equity and fairness of these products.
 Below, we listed some other wonderful open-source books that can help you adopt best-practices of ML development in a broader context:

 - [The Turing Way:](https://book.the-turing-way.org/index.html) A guide for reproducible project design, development and management.
 - [Techwork's Best Practice Guide:](https://techworkshub.github.io/best-practice-guide/index.html) Five essential questions: (1) Should I use AI/ML?
 (2) How do I define my AI/ML project (3) How do I collect data?
 (4) How do I train my AI/ML application?
 (5) How do I deploy my AI/ML application?